waggle-sensor/summer2021/Papka/Dailylog.md

 - Continue working on written tutorial for training the AI.

 Week of 7/19
--This week I would like to try to finish training for the deeplab model -I am still trying to solve the issue of my ssh session timing out, I am going to try Tmux once the Chameleon machine is back online.
+- This week I would like to try to finish training for the deeplab model
+  - I am still trying to solve the issue of my ssh session timing out, I am going to try Tmux once the Chameleon machine is back online.